If you’re planning an event, you’ll need to keep a close eye on costs before they blow out.

 First, I will show you how to choose which of our two templates you want to use, then I’ll show you how to get the most out of it’s pretty cool baked-in budgeting features.

-If you want to skip to a particular topic, you can always click the link to your preferred topic in the description below.Here's how to use an Event Budget Template with some pretty cool baked-in budgeting features. #event #budget #template Click To Tweet
+If you want to skip to a particular topic, you can always click the link to your preferred topic in the description below.How to use an Event Budget Template with some pretty cool baked-in budgeting features. #event #budget #template Click To Tweet

 Download the Template

-Downloading the Excel template is easy, and it’s free.
+Downloading the Sheets template is easy, and it’s free.
 Just click the link on your screen which will take you to this page.

 Enter your first name, then your email address, and click Download Now.
-Ok, so we have two options for the Excel templates here, one for Small Events and one for Large.
+Ok, so we have two options for the Sheets templates here, one for Small Events and one for Large.

 Now, I’m going to use the Small Event Template, but you can download the Large Event Template and follow along, it will just have more options.